 - Open source events roundup: github.com/anubhavpulkit/Open-Source-Events

-General tip: Read accepted proposals from previous years, join project communities early, and draft proposals with mentor feedback.
-Starting 2–3 months before the application deadline dramatically increases your chances.
+General tip: Read accepted proposals from previous years (see the 265+ proposals archive above), join project communities early, and draft proposals with mentor feedback before the deadline.
+Starting 2-3 months before the application deadline dramatically increases your chances.
+The biggest differentiator between accepted and rejected applicants is usually early engagement with the project community — mentors are far more likely to support a proposal from someone they have already seen contributing.